willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 For the best possible Microsoft Edge experience in the mixed reality home, we also recommend waiting for **some key Windows Mixed Reality optimizations for the new Microsoft Edge arriving with the 2020-01 Cumulative update for Windows 10 Version 1903 (or later)**, which should be available in Windows Update by the end of January.

+>[!IMPORTANT]
+>The new Microsoft Edge launches with support for WebXR, the new standard for creating immersive web experiences for VR headsets.
+When you install the new Microsoft Edge, you will no longer be able to play WebVR experiences in Microsoft Edge.

 ### Known issues with the new Microsoft Edge in Windows Mixed Reality

 **Known issues resolved by the 2020-01 Cumulative update for Windows 10 Version 1903 (or later)**